jupyter/governance/conduct/conduct_enforcement.md

 well as the Jupyter core team in the event of an ongoing resolution, such as a ban).

-The committee will never publicly discuss the issue; all public statements will be made by the Jupyter Steering Council.
+The committee will never publicly discuss the issue; all public statements (aside from the responses listed above if those are on public channels) will be made by the Jupyter Steering Council.

 ## Conflicts of Interest